 Cramer’s bottom line: “Know the difference between cyclical and secular,” he said, “recognize a sector rotation when you see one, and always stay diversified.”

-When this story published, Cramer's charitable trust owned Caterpillar, Coca-Cola, Nucor and Procter & Gamble.
+When this story was published, Cramer's charitable trust owned Coca-Cola and DuPont.

 Call Cramer: 1-800-743-CNBC